ewang2002-sandbox/Winstreak/README.md

 ## Credit
 - I came up with the original idea.
 - Dakota Frost ([@icicl](https://github.com/icicl/)) implemented the idea first.
     - He also took the time to explain how his program worked.
-My program is based off his program, with adjustments made to the codebase so the program accepts more screenshots (Dakota's program hardcodes the values, whereas my program attempts to find them from the screenshot given).
+My program is based on his program, with adjustments made to the codebase so the program accepts more screenshots (Dakota's program hardcodes the values, whereas my program attempts to find them from the screenshot given).